-Clouds and light rain will soon return to the Seattle area
+Will the sun stick around in the Seattle area?
+Sorry, but …

 Hope you enjoyed the clear skies and seeing the full moon at night these past couple of days, because that’s all about to be over — at least for the rest of this week and the coming weekend, according to the National Weather Service in Seattle.

-By Tuesday afternoon, we return to our regularly scheduled February programming, with overcast skies and light showers in the Puget Sound region.
+By the end of Tuesday, we return to our regularly scheduled February programming, with overcast skies and light showers in the Puget Sound region.

 “Nothing too heavy, but the clouds will be noticeable, and I wouldn’t count on blue skies,” said weather service meteorologist Matthew Cullen.